Mourners block streets where Minneapolis police car crashed into car during pursuit, killing innocent driver

-Mourners Wednesday night blocked off the intersection where a Minneapolis police squad crashed into and killed an innocent driver during a police pursuit the day before.
+Mourners on Wednesday night blocked off the intersection where a Minneapolis police squad had crashed into and killed an innocent driver during a police pursuit the day before.

 Using their cars, they barricaded the intersection from all sides, rejecting police requests to open up the intersection.
 One irate driver confronted the crowd, sending people running in a panic, and then left.